Newbook-Digital-Texts/word-list-tool/README.md

 # svoboda-diaries-word-search

-A tool for the [Svoboda Diaries](https://depts.washington.edu/svobodad/) transcribers at NELC, which will assist them to search for partial words and get most commonly used words in the previous diaries.
+A tool for the [Svoboda Diaries Project](https://depts.washington.edu/svobodad/) transcribers, which will assist them to search for partial words and get most commonly used words in the previous diaries.
 It will substantially reduce transcribing time and misspelt words/mistakes.

 **Online: [http://wl.anotchortwo.com/](http://wl.anotchortwo.com/)**